chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 ### Academic

 There are several open source projects, especially in the PyData ecosystem, that were created by a research team for their research workflows.
 The primary motivation for these teams to open source their software is to share it with other teams and reduce duplicate work.
 While some of these projects can organically gain traction and become [community-driven][community-driven] over time, there are many more that get abandoned after the research project is complete.
 These projects rarely have the funding or bandwidth to invest in community engagement and sustainability strategies.
-You will often find them informally following the do-ocracy or founder-leader governance approaches, and adopting with permissive licenses.
+You will often find them informally following the do-ocracy or founder-leader governance approaches, and adopting permissive licenses.

 ### Company-backed